-Probably the most well understood and agreed upon case for prototyping, validating, or de-risking a concept around a new product or feature is as a tried-and-true method for getting feedback from users and team members before embarking on a longer development cycle.
+Probably the most well understood and agreed upon case for prototyping, validating, or de-risking a concept around a new product or feature is a tried-and-true method for getting feedback from users and team members before embarking on a longer development cycle.
 Using simple tools such as Sketch and InVision, a product team can prototype and test an idea in a matter of days and iterate as needed.
 In some cases, learning that a product or feature is unwanted, isn’t useful or intuitive, or lacks a real market is just as valuable as receiving positive feedback.
 The time saved in not pursuing an invalid concept is valuable and opens opportunity to focus elsewhere.

 Fundraising for a new startup